2019 Scottish Women's Cup

-The 2019 SWF Scottish Cup, known as the 2019 SSE Scottish Women's Cup for sponsorship reasons, is the national cup competition in Scottish women's football.
+The 2019 SWF Scottish Cup, known as the 2019 SSE Scottish Women's Cup for sponsorship reasons, was the 48th official edition (50th overall) of the national cup competition in Scottish women's football.

 First round

 Teams in Bold advanced to the second round.
 The number in brackets indicates the level on the Scottish women's league pyramid each team competes in the 2019 season.
 H&I indicates a team which plays in the Highlands & Islands League.